Academic Integrity Policy

 Due to the accelerated nature of summer sessions, registration adds after the start date of the term are typically not permitted.
 Please refer to the Academic Calendar for add/drop deadlines.
 The drop period extends to the end of the second week of classes.
 Changes in courses are processed without charge during the first week.

 Please note: Arts and Sciences Summer Session courses and Graduate and Professional Programs (GPP) follow a separate course withdrawal and refund policy.
 Please see specific dates under the GPP section of the website.

-With the approval of the instructor, students may designate a course as an audit by completing an Audit Course Form by the end of the add/drop period.
+With the approval of the instructor, students may designate a course as an audit by completing an Audit Course Form by the eleventh week of the semester.
+See Academic Calendar for details.
 Audited courses are recorded on the transcript with an AU notation.
 Neither a grade nor credit is given.
 The total course load taken for credit and audit in a semester cannot exceed the equivalent of five full courses.
-Audited courses are included in full-time tuition for students registered for 12-20 credits, inclusive of the audited course.
+Audited courses are included in full-time tuition for students registered for 12-20 credits during the fall and spring semesters, inclusive of the audited course.
+Individual courses that are audited during the summer will be subject to tuition charges.
 Non-matriculating students will be responsible for the tuition charges associated with auditing a course.